yoctoproject/poky/documentation/profile-manual/usage.rst

    DProbes dpcc compiler, an ANSI C compiler which targeted a low-level assembly language running on an in-kernel interpreter on the target system.
 This is exactly analogous to what Sun's DTrace did, except that DTrace invented its own language for the purpose.
-Systemtap, heavily inspired by DTrace, also created its own one-off language, but rather than running the product on an in-kernel interpreter, created an elaborate compiler-based machinery to translate its
+SystemTap, heavily inspired by DTrace, also created its own one-off language, but rather than running the product on an in-kernel interpreter, created an elaborate compiler-based machinery to translate its